 With the New Year comes the brainstorming for resolutions.
-However, even with the absolute chaos that was 2020, a lot of people still feel the need to make resolutions that fill them with unnecessary pressure.
+However, even with the absolute chaos that we’ve been through, a lot of people still feel the need to make resolutions that fill them with unnecessary pressure.
 We must remember that our lists should also include resolutions that promote self-care.
 Especially after the year that we’ve had.

 Do the “Non-Productive” Hobbies You Love